rvicedomini/EBAME6-Strain/Strainberry.md

 ### Use metaFlye to create a strain-oblivious reference assembly

+First, make sure to activate the conda environment in which you installed the auxiliary tools (the _base_ one in this tutorial).
-The simplest way to run metaFlye with a set of long reads in FASTQ/FASTA format is with the following command:
+Then, the simplest way to run metaFlye with a set of long reads in FASTQ/FASTA format is with the following command:
 ```bash
 flye --meta --pacbio-raw ./fastqs/saureus_reads.fastq.gz --out-dir ./assemblies/metaflye --threads [CPUs]
 ```